-It is REALLY difficult to be upset, angry, depressed, or frustrated, if one is not thinking such thoughts.
-If one is mindful, present, and enjoying (‘being’) a deep sense of gratitude, then it is really difficult to be lost in the dark and heavy cyclical thinking that can make us ill or worse.
+It is QUITE difficult to be upset, angry, depressed, sad, anxious, or frustrated, if one is not thinking such thoughts.
+If one is mindful, present, focusing on just what one is doing in the moment, and enjoying (‘being’) a deep sense of gratitude, then it is really difficult to be lost in the dark and heavy cyclical thinking that can make us ill or worse.

-This is by no means (necessarily) easy stuff.
+This is by no means easy stuff – it is a skill.
 Albeit, nothing can be more rewarding than embracing such true effort – except maybe the resulting ‘glimpse of Heaven.’
-It IS true health through true responsibility.
-(This week’s Time magazine (Feb.
-3, 2014) includes a splendid in-depth article on the issue of mindfulness – please check it out.) — Dr. Glen Hepker
+It IS true health through true responsibility. — Dr. Glen Hepker

 Author Profile: http://www.amazon.com/-/e/B0067CUOO2